Dropbox vs OneDrive: Comparison for Businesses 2026

 OneDrive Pricing

-Note: Prices are based on October 2025 data when you take an annual subscription.
-You can check the official pricing page of OneDrive for more details.
+Note: Prices are based on January 2026 data when you take an annual subscription.

 Image Source: OneDrive Pricing